Our Montessori Curriculum

 Geography, History, Biology, Botany, Zoology, Social Sciences, Horticulture and World Cultures are presented to the children in enriching and exciting ways.
 Children study about the world through maps and globes.
 The objective is to increase their awareness of our planet.
 The Montessori Method offers the children a concrete presentation of history by letting them work with timelines.

 Art, integrated into curriculum, enhances the creativity of the child.
 Talented professional Art instructors design meaningful and inspirational lessons for the Pre-Primary children to gain awareness and an appreciation for the arts.
 Art is an important form of self-expression.
 It develops hand-eye coordination, imagination, individuality and aesthetic appreciation.

 Computers are used by Kindergarten students.
 Technology related skills are essential for this generation to succeed in the future.

 The curriculum is designed to give the children a working knowledge of an additional language.
 The program is designed to be colloquial, interesting and useful.
 Students learn shapes, colors and the fundamentals of the language.

 Physical growth and muscle development are precursors to intellectual development.
 The Montessori philosophy brings together music, dance and song.
 An early appreciation of music and movement will contribute to the overall development of the child.
 Expert Music teachers engage the children in cultural and meaningful songs that express joy and happiness.

-The school campus has wonderful playgrounds.
+Our school campuses have wonderful playgrounds.
 Supervised outdoor play takes place during recess, lunch, and after-school hours.
-The campus also houses an outdoor patio with area allocated for a butterfly, vegetable, and herb garden.
+The campuses also house an outdoor patio with area allocated for a butterfly, vegetable, and herb gardens.